C++ While Loop

 }

-In this example, the test condition is num <= 5, which checks whether the value of num is less than or equal to 5.
-If the condition is true, the statements within the loop will be executed.
-In this case, “Number: " followed by the current value of num will be printed, and num will be incremented by 1 using the update expression num++.
+In this example, the condition num <= 5 checks whether the value of num is less than or equal to 5.
+If true, the loop prints "Number: " followed by the current value of num, then increments num by 1.
+The loop continues until num becomes greater than 5.

-Example of a simple while loop in C++
+Example of a Simple While Loop in C++

 #include <iostream>